SrinivasEsapalli/DevOps-complete/Aws/Compute-services/Readme.md

 ## Elastic Container Registry(ECR)
 - It is just like docker hub priovate registry we can push our docker images here..
 - It is a Fully managed AWS Service.

+## App Runner
+- It service which make very easy to deploy applications without having to worry about infrastructure..like auto deployment.
+-Just we need to push code to git repo or image to ECR then it will deploy the code into infrastructure..

+## Batch
+- It helps to run jobs or tasks that don't need human intervension..
+- If nay Job needs different memory any other so batch will automatically select best possible server or instance for that job
+- It will execute the job according to priority..
+-Job definition: it's a template describes how the job has to be run..
+- Job Submission: Jobs are submitted to batch
+- Job Queues: It has the priority to which job to run.
+It associated with compute environment.
+- Job Scheduler - It will tell when and where to run jobs..
+- JOb Execution - Jobs are executed in docker container
+- Compute ENvironments - collection of compute resources that are used to run the jobs.

+Life cycle of Jobs:
+- submitted - You sent a Job to AWS Batch.
+The Job Received but it's not in the quesue.
+- Pending - Waiting in the queue and ready to be scheduled
+- Runnable - Means the job ready to complete environment to run.
+- Starting - The job has been assigned to a compute resource and  container has to setup..
+- Runnig - The Job currently has been executed.

+## Lambda
+- It's serverless measn we don't need to manage or provison servers.
+AWs Handles everything.
+- event driven - any time a file has beeen uploaded etc. It will and execute lambda function.
+- It supports multiple languages.
+- It will support auto scaling.

+### Key features
+- Add Trigger - It will have the list like s3,SNS,SQS, etc. So by using we can choose when our lambda function needs to trigger.
+- Layers - we can add the  third party libraries,code etc..
+- destination - When ecer the function is executed we can send to SNS , SQS etc.

+## Step functions
+- we can execute different lambda functions together ..
+- need to create a state machine..

+## Serverless Application Model
+- It' s template like CFT (cloud formation template) help to build the application including Lambda functions, API Gateways etc..

+- sam init - initialize the serverless application..
+- sam build - to build the serverless applications..
+- sam local invoke - invokes local lambda function
+- sam package - packages serverless application for deployment.
+- sam deploy - deploy's a serverless app to aws.
+- sam logs - fetch the logs for the lambda function..
+- sam validate - to validate the template..
+- sam publish - publishes app to aws serverless repo..
+- it is packaged with the application and uploded it to the s3 bucket.

+### serverless application Repository.
+- It's just gitHub for serverless applications here we will package the template and application code.
+We deploy it into the repository.

+### AMPLIFY
+- complete solution for building mob and web applications and it will simplify the process.
+- by using this we can add authentication, API, STorage etc.. quickly to the application.

+### Outposts
+- It is a family of fully managed solutions delivering AWs infra and services to any onprem and edge locations.
+- Out post will be installed on-prem and it connected to edge location using AWS Direct connect.

+### EKS ANywhere/ ECS ANywhere
+- It will help to deploy EKS/ECS on on-premises.
+- helpful for Hybrid deployments...like when it is working on onprem and cloud.